Smoothing proximal gradient method for general structured sparse regression: Experiment

+Since our main focus is on the optimization algorithm, for the purpose of simplicity, we assume that each group in the overlapping group lasso problem receives the same amount of regularization and, hence, set the weights $w_g$ for all groups to be 1.
+In principle, more sophisticated prior knowledge of the importance for each group can be naturally incorporated into $w_g$.
+In addition, we notice that each variable $j$ with the regularization $\lambda|\beta_j|$ in $\lambda\|{\bolds \beta}\|_1$ can be viewed as a singleton group.
+To ease the tuning of parameters, we again assume that each group (including the singleton group) receives the same amount of regularization and, hence, constrain the regularization parameters $\lambda=\gamma$.

-In simulation data, we constrain the regularization parameters such that $\lambda=\gamma$ and we assume that for each group $g$, $w_g=1$.
-As for the smoothing parameter $\mu$, $\mu$ is set to $\frac{\epsilon}{2D}$ according to Theorem \ref{thm:complexity}, where $D$ is determined by the problem size.
-It is natural that for large-scale problems with large $D$, a larger $\epsilon$ can be adopted without affecting the recovery quality significantly.
-Therefore, instead of setting $\epsilon$, we directly set $\mu=10^{-4}$, which provided us reasonably good approximation accuracies for different scales of problems based on our experience for a range of $\mu$ in simulations.
-As for FOBOS, we set the stepsize rate to $\frac{c}{\sqrt{t}}$ as suggested in \citep{Duchi:09}, where $c$ is set to $\frac{0.1}{\sqrt{NJ}}$ for univariate regression and $\frac{0.1}{\sqrt{NJK}}$ for multivariate regression.\footnote{It is known that, empirically, a large $c$ may lead to the failure of the convergence but a smaller value may make the optimization slow.
-According to our own experience with a range of values for $c$, such a way of setting $c$ guarantees the convergence for all different scales of the problems studied in our experiment and provides us reasonably good empirical convergence speed.}
+The smoothing parameter $\mu$ is set to $\frac{\varepsilon}{2D}$ according to Theorem \ref{thmcomplexity}, where $D$ is determined by the problem size.
+It is natural that for large-scale problems with large $D$, a larger $\varepsilon$ can be adopted without affecting the recovery quality significantly.
+Therefore, instead of setting $\varepsilon$, we directly set $\mu=10^{-4}$, which provided us with reasonably good approximation accuracies for different scales of problems based on our experience for a range of $\mu$ in simulations.
+As for FOBOS, we set the stepsize rate to $\frac{c}{\sqrt{t}}$ as suggested in \citet{Duchi09}, where $c$ is carefully tuned to be $\frac{0.1}{\sqrt {NJ}}$ for univariate regression and $\frac{0.1}{\sqrt{NJK}}$ for multi-task regression.